dbeck/dbeck.github.io/_posts/2015-09-17-5-lessons-learnt-from-choosing-zeromq-and-protobuf.markdown

 I liked ZeroMQ + Protobuf option better than the others because it sounded like well optimized transport with Publish-Subscribe built in.

-This topis is about a few of our experiences that we earnt the hard way.
+This topic is about a few of our experiences that we earnt the hard way.

 ### 1. ZeroMQ Request Reply